reiryuki/AOSP-soundfx-Remover-Magisk-Module/README.md

 # AOSP soundfx Remover Magisk Module

 ## Descriptions
 - Removes all or some standard AOSP system soundfx (except proxy, visualizer, downmix, and audio_pre_processing).
   Makes your audio mod sounds clearer.
+  Removes MusicFX AOSP and AudioFX LineageOS also can't use most of EQ from Play Store.
   AOSP soundfx is exist in every ROMs and vendors, not only in AOSP based ROM.

 ## Screenshots
 - https://t.me/androidryukimodsdiscussions/92